-If you want it to start right away, you’ll need the 11-digit number on your log book (V5C).
+If you want it to start right away, you need the 11-digit number on your log book (V5C).

-For a SORN which you want to commence at the start of the next month, you’ll need the 16-digit number that is printed on your V11 tax reminder letter.
+For a SORN that you want to start the following month, you need the 16-digit number that’s printed on your V11 tax reminder letter.

-It should take no more than four weeks to process a SORN request.
+It should take no more than 4 weeks to process a SORN request.

-If the process does take longer than this, any tax refund should be backdated..
+If the process takes longer than this, any tax refund you are due should be backdated.

 Do you have to pay to SORN a car?

-Applying for a SORN costs nothing, other than the time you need to devote to making the application.
+Applying for a SORN costs nothing, other than the time it takes to make the application.